Study in UK

 Once a student has completed his/ her academics, students need to apply for the UK Post-Study Work Visa (PSW UK or Graduate Route Visa).
 It allows a student to stay back in the UK and work for 2 years (3 years in case of Doctoral qualification).
 Once the Graduate Visa expires, students need to apply for a skilled work visa or general work visa (Tier 2 visa) or any other relevant visa, if they wish to stay back in the UK.
 Students can apply for PR in UK if they have stayed in the UK for 5 years and fulfilled other conditions such as indefinite leave to remain in the UK, indefinite leave to enter the UK, English-language proficiency, life in the UK test, etc.

-Admission requirements to study in UK Universities vary depending on the course and academic level of the students.
+Admission requirements to study in UK Universities differ based on course and course level.
 However, the following points will provide you an overview of requirements to study in the UK:

 - Formal Schooling